Relational stress & Family Estrangement Therapy

 Here’s what we’ll do together

-Therapy gives you space to explore your relationships and show up as you.
+Therapy gives you space to explore your relationships to build understanding of your patterns in a practical way so you can show up as you.

 Together, we’ll look at the patterns showing up in your relationships—whether they’re shaped by past experiences, family dynamics, or current stress.
 We’ll start to untangle what’s no longer serving you and build new ways of relating that feel healthier and more true to who you are.